nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 2. User inputs command to filter the cards, including the tags to filter the deck.
 3. lesSON displays the cards that fulfill the condition using the tags.

 Use case ends.

 **Extension:**

-- 2a. lesSON detects the given tags are invalid
+-   1a. lesSON detects the given parameters are invalid
-    - 2a1. lesSON displays a error message, use case resumes at step 1.
+    - 1a1. lesSON displays an error message.

+Use case ends.

 **Use case: UC04 displaying all cards**